Weinstein exactness of nearby Lagrangians and related questions: Introduction

 \begin{thm} Conjecture \ref{conj: r Vit} holds for $L=L_0 \times L_1\times\dots\times L_k$, where $H_1(L_0;\R)=0$, and $L_i$, $i \geq 1$, satisfies $H_1(L_i;\R)=\R$ and admits a Lagrangian embedding in a Liouville domain $W_i$ with $SH(W_i)=0.$ Furthermore, if {$L$ is any manifold covered} by a closed connected manifold $L'$ for which Conjecture \ref{conj: r Vit} holds, then it also holds for $L.$ \end{thm}

 {Note that, in the above statement, $L_0$ may be a point.}

-\begin{rem} The homotopy version of Theorem \ref{thm:conjecture} also holds, that is, when $H$-rationality is replaced with rationality on disks and $H_1$ with $\pi_1$.
-When $L$ has the diffeomorphism type of $L_0\times \T^m$ with $H_1(L_0;\R)=0$, it is possible, via an alternative argument, to prove a stronger version of the conjecture where $K$ is only assumed to be rational on disks and $(\pi_k)_*$ is not surjective on homology; this is proven in Section \ref{subsec:proof_thm-conj-torus}, as Theorem \ref{thm:conjecture_torus}. \end{rem}
+\begin{rem} The prototypical example covered by Theorem \ref{thm:conjecture} is when $L$ has the diffeomorphism type of $L_0\times \T^m$ with $H_1(L_0;\R)=0$.
+In fact, in this case, an alternative argument can be used to prove a stronger version of the conjecture where $K$ is only assumed to be rational on disks and $(\pi_k)_*$ is not surjective on homology; this is proven in Section \ref{subsec:proof_thm-conj-torus}, as Theorem \ref{thm:conjecture_torus}. \end{rem}